 Salute to Pearl Harbor

 The Salute to Pearl Harbor is another cheaper tour that will provide Waikiki pick-up and drop-off.
-You’ll spend a few hours at Pearl Harbor and make your way back to Waikiki before 2:30 pm.
+You’ll spend a few hours visiting Pearl Harbor and make your way back to Waikiki before 2:30 pm.
 Check the latest rates and more information.

 Oahu Grand Circle Island Tour + Dole Plantation + Macadamia Farms Departing Waikiki, Oahu Hotels